 Other communication systems will comprise of navigation / video screens, an intercom telephone / public address (PA) system, a sound powered telephone (SPT), loudhailer system, CCTV system, very small aperture terminal (VSAT) C-brand, and internet capabilities.

 MT 6024 DSCV safety equipment

-Safety equipment on-board the vessel will encompass two 65-person lifeboats with davits, complying with special purpose ship (SPS) rules.
-Two life rafts capable of carrying 65 persons each, and two hyperbaric life boats capable of carrying 18 people each, will also be available.
+Safety equipment on-board the vessel will encompass two 65-person lifeboats with davits, complying with special-purpose ship (SPS) rules.
+Two life rafts capable of carrying 65 people each, and two hyperbaric life boats capable of carrying 18 people each, will also be available.

 Engine and propulsion of the multi-purpose subsea DSCV

 The MT 6024 DSCV will be powered by a diesel-electric frequency-controlled propulsion system, equipped with five 2,851ekW main engines and one 910ekW harbour generator; an emergency generator of 910ekW will also be installed.

 The propulsion system will include two 1,930kW bow tunnel thrusters, and a 1,500kW retractable bow azimuth thruster, with two 3,500kW azimuth thrusters at the stern.